Fees and key information

 This course has a high student satisfaction rate and leads to range of employment opportunities.
 According to the latest Graduate Outcome Survey, 87.5% of Youth Studies graduates have a meaningful job or have carried on studying.

-CEOs and experienced Youth Practitioners are regularly invited to speak exclusively to our students.
+CEOs and experienced youth practitioners are regularly invited to speak exclusively to our students.
 These industry experts provide an exciting insight into youth work practice and key issues affecting young people and their communities.
 They also offer job and placement opportunities for Youth Studies students.

 The transition into adulthood is often viewed as challenging and complex, but it’s also a time of fresh opportunities and new discoveries.
 Young people are represented in a number of social concerns, ranging from unemployment to social relationships and youth protests.
 At the same time, young people have a pulsating presence in the media and in creative arts.